netdata/netdata/docs/developer-and-contributor-corner/style-guide.md

 differently.

 For example, most users need to use `sudo` with the `edit-config` script, because the Netdata config directory is owned by the `netdata` user.
-Same goes for restarting the Netdata Agent with `systemctl`.
+The same goes for restarting the Netdata Agent with `systemctl`.

 |                 |                                                                                                                                              |
 |-----------------|----------------------------------------------------------------------------------------------------------------------------------------------|